-The Company sells and provides services for power transmission and control equipment, plastic injection molding machines, energy plant equipment, etc.
+The Company sells and provides services for power transmission and control equipment, plastic injection molding machines, energy plant equipment, etc. The content of major performance obligations and the ordinary timing for recognizing income in main businesses are as follows.

 For sales of products, income is usually recognized at the time of delivery of goods, judging that the performance obligation is mainly fulfilled at the time of delivery of goods when the customer obtains the control over such goods.
-For products that do not carry an obligation of installation, revenue is recognized upon the time of shipment in cases when the period from the time of shipment until the time that control of the products is transferred to the customer is a typical period.
+For products that do not carry an obligation of installation, income is recognized upon the time of shipment in cases when the period from the time of shipment until the time that control of the products is transferred to the customer is a typical period.
 For the execution of construction agreements and provision of services, income is recognized by estimating the progress toward the fulfillment of the performance obligation for the customer, judging that such performance obligation is mainly fulfilled over a certain period of time.
 The cost-to-cost method is used to calculate the progress of construction work.
 When the cost-to-cost method is used, the ratio of the construction cost incurred for the implemented construction work to the total estimated construction cost is treated as the progress of the construction work.